 Prepare for Total Knee Replacement Surgery

-Edited by Robbi, Maria, Anonymous, Eng and 1 other
+Edited by Robbi, Maria, Eng, Lynn

 The knee is a type of joint that is hinged to permit body movement.
 It makes walking and sitting possible, and when injured or damaged, it can make those positions and movements, as well as sleeping, very difficult to accomplish.
 Your knees are made up of two bones that are held in place by ligaments, which are flexible in nature.
 The knee cap, or the patella, also forms part of the joint of your knee, by sliding over the bone as the knee is bent.